Bulk-boundary correspondence and singularity-filling in long-range free-fermion chains: Rigorous underpinnings for Conjecture

 Now suppose that the $n$th Fourier coefficient of $1/f_0(z)$ is zero for $n>n_0\geq 0$.
 Then for $N\geq n_0$:

 \end{theorem} This exact formula on the right-hand-side means we can analyse the asymptotics without limits on the winding.
-We do this in Appendix \ref{app:asymptotics}.
+We do this analysis in the next subsection.
 The conclusion is that: \begin{proposition} Suppose that $l(z)$ has an asymptotic expansion of the form:

 then for $\omega <0$: